ZingBallyhoo/minhook/README.md

+# Zingy's fork

+This fork adds supports for a function being hooked multiple times from one minhook instance, by different modules.
+This means that different DLLs can hook the same functions with no collisions.
+Hook disabling may not work, completely untested.

 # About the `multihook` branch

 This branch supports hooking the same function from multiple instances of MinHook.
 In addition to the new enhancement, it has a couple of new limitations: